 The growing paparazzi culture has put the spotlight on celebrity children in showbiz like never before.
 Mini Mathur claims that her kids are not adversely affected by the exposure they receive due to their celebrity parents.
 "When my kids were small, every Bollywood person or everybody would keep their kids away from the glare of the cameras and would shield their photographs.
 But this is 2018, and Taimur Ali Khan has a big following, and all children have their Instagram accounts.
-As far as my kids are concerned, everybody who comes home is a TV or a film star...," said Mathur.
+As far as my kids are concerned, everybody who comes home is a TV or a film star...," said Mathur in 2018.

 'Mini Me' showcased Mini and Sairah travel across multiple countries in Europe, trying food halts and doing some not-so-touristy things.
 In the unique travelogue, they were seen travelling through Germany, France, Italy, Greece, Montenegro, Croatia and Spain.

 Mini Mathur always stays in great shape!
 And considering that she's a mother of two, we're as amazed as you about how she manages to do that.
 Shedding some light on her fitness routine, Mini had told mid-day in an old interview, "Fitness is part of my lifestyle now.
 I don't have to think whether I will hit the gym when I wake up, I just instinctively go.
 If I am out of the city, I do lunges and squats in the hotel room.
 But if I have a very strenuous shoot ahead, I might consider skipping the exercise."